Yano789/obsidian_notes/Classes/Computer System Engineering/The Computer System/Operating System (OS)/OS Structures/Microkernel/Overhead.md

-Any extra work, time, memory, or resource that is require to ... or support a task
+Any extra work, time, memory, or resource usage that is required to manage or support a task, but is not directly contributing to the task’s core goal